 Since $\dot{\phi}0 \neq 0$, time-translational invariance is spontaneously broken.
-This gives rise to a Goldstone boson π that sources scalar curvature perturbations [55].
-In the simplest single-field models, the curvature perturbations are approximately Gaussian [14].
+This gives rise to a Goldstone boson π that sources scalar curvature perturbations [27].
+In the simplest single-field models, the curvature perturbations are approximately Gaussian [28].
 To produce large primordial non-Gaussianities (PNG), one can add extra fields to the inflationary field content and include interactions between π and the new fields1.
 This leads to interesting new shapes and features of primordial non-Gaussianity that could be observed in the CMB and large-scale structure (LSS) and used to constrain the inflationary theory.

 Quasi-single field inflation (QSFI) is a well-studied extension of single-field inflation models [15] that could potentially give rise to significant PNG.
-In QSFI, one adds a single extra scalar field σ of mass m, known as the isocurvaton, and includes a kinetic mixing between σ and π of the form2 $\mu \pi \sigma$ and a potential for the isocurvaton $V(\sigma)$.
+In QSFI, one adds a single extra scalar field σ of mass m, known as the isocurvaton, and includes a kinetic mixing between σ and π of the form2 $\mu \dot{\pi} \sigma$ and a potential for the isocurvaton $V(\sigma)$.
 In QSFI the isocurvaton never fulfills the roll of the inflaton, rather, its purpose is to generate PNG through its interactions with π .

-The connected three- (bispectrum) and four- (trispectrum) point functions of π in QSFI have been studied extensively [15-22].
+The connected three- (bispectrum) and four- (trispectrum) point functions of π in QSFI have been studied extensively in chapters 2 and 3 and [15, 31-34, 37].
 The squeezed limit of the bispectrum, which occurs when the lengths of two of the three wavevectors are roughly equal and much larger than the length of the third wavevector, has been shown to exhibit particularly interesting behavior.
 Let k_l denote the length of the larger wavevectors and k_s the length of the shorter one.
 It has been shown that if m and μ are both much smaller than the Hubble constant during inflation H, then the magnitude of the squeezed bispectrum in QSFI grows approximately as $(k_s/k_l)^{-3}$.
-In the opposite limit, $m, \mu \gg H$, the magnitude of the squeezed bispectrum was found to oscillate logarithmically in k_s/k_l but grow only as $(k_s/k_l)^{-3/2}$ [15, 21].
+In the opposite limit, $m, \mu \gg H$, the magnitude of the squeezed bispectrum was found to oscillate logarithmically in k_s/k_l but grow only as $(k_s/k_l)^{-3/2}$ as seen in chapter 2 and [15].